 An analysis of the nature and extent of crime and the causes and prevention of criminality.
-Topic areas include the history of criminology, criminological research methods, the extent and patterns of crime, theories of criminal behavior, and criminal law and its functions.
+Topic areas include the history of criminology, criminological research methods, the extent and patterns of crime, theories of criminal behavior, and current issues surrounding crime in the U.S. today.

 SOC-223.
-DRUGS AND ALCOHOL IN AMERICAN SOCIETY Credits: $\boldsymbol{3}$
+DRUGS AND ALCOHOL IN AMERICAN SOCIETY Credits: 3

 An examination of drugs and alcohol in American society as a major social problem.
-Offered every other year.